PREFER TO READ IT?

 Today’s quick lesson is about day trading charts and indicators.
 This is what my typical chart looks like.
 I usually use two to three different charts.
 They both they all look the same is just a different time frame.
 But I personally don’t use time frames.

 I use ticks.
-As you can see here, it says six hundred and ten tick.
+As you can see here, it says six hundred and ten ticks.
 I call this my six hundred and ten tick chart.
-And basically all it is is if you look right here on a bar inside this one bar there was six hundred and ten transactions done for the E S many.
+And basically all it is is if you look right here on a bar inside this one bar there were six hundred and ten transactions done for the ES mini.

 A point which is 50 dollars in the futures market.
 And it is split into four.